max-dreamsoft/yii2-asset-converter/readme.md

         'converter'=> [
             'class'=> 'dreamsoft\assetConverter\Converter',
-            'force'=> false, // true : If you want convert your sass each time without time dependency 'destinationDir' => 'compiled', //at which folder of @webroot put compiled files 'parsers' => [
+            'force'=> false, // true : If you want convert your sass each time without time dependency 'destinationDir' => 'compiled', // at which folder of @webroot put compiled files 'destinationDirPerms' => 0755, // permissions to assign to destinationDir 'recursiveRecompileCheck' => false, // check timestamps of all source siblings and children 'parsers' => [
                 'sass' => [ // file extension to parse
                     'class' => 'dreamsoft\assetConverter\Sass',